 There is a $25 non-refundable registration fee that is collected each spring at the time a player is signed up for tryouts.
 The total fee to play on a team is $1100, which covers both the fall ($550) and spring ($550) seasons.
-PTS allows for the full amount to be paid at once or spread out over three payments.
+PTS allows for the full amount to be paid at once or spread out over two payments.
 All U9 Players are provided with a uniform and all other age groups are responsible for purchasing their own.

 Are there scholarships available?